 - 1. Once an Applicant Household is approved for housing, an appointment will be scheduled for the Head (and Co-Head, if any) of Household to review and sign the Lease. - 2.
 At the appointment, Management will review the terms of the Lease, the rules and regulations, the annual income review requirements, and the requirement to either provide community service or participate in an Economic Self-Sufficiency Plan, unless exempt under Federal law (See 24 C.F.R.
-960.601(b) or Section IX.E.1 of the Policy), where applicable, with all adult members of the Household.
+960.601(b) or Section IX.E.1 of the Policy), where applicable, with all adult members of the Household. - 3.
+If the Applicant Household is applying for a Public Housing and LIHTC Unit, each adult member of the Household who is not exempt under Federal law will execute an agreement to provide community service or participate in an Economic Self-Sufficiency Plan (designed by Management in cooperation with such member).

-- 3. If the Applicant Household is applying for a Public Housing Unit, each adult member of the Household who is not exempt under Federal law will execute an agreement to provide community service or participate in an Economic Self-Sufficiency Plan (designed by Management in cooperation with such member). - 4.
-Each Household will be provided with a move-in packet, which will contain additional information about the community. - D. Payments Required Upon Move In.
-Prior to receiving apartment keys and taking possession of the new apartment, the Household must pay the first month's rent.
-Each Household shall pay a security deposit in the amount set forth in Section VII.E.2.b herein.
-These payments may only be made in the form of a cashiers check or money order.
+- 4. Each Household will be provided with a move-in packet, which will contain additional information about the community. - D. Payments Required Upon Move In.
+Prior to receiving apartment keys and taking possession of the new apartment, the Household must pay the prorated first month's rent.
+All households shall also pay a security deposit in the amount of one (1) month's rent.
+These payments may only be made in the form of a cashier's check or money order.